 Tasting Tip: After enjoying one of their many ciders, try a seltzer, which comes in berry, passionfruit, cucumber melon and grapefruit flavors.

 Photo: William Walker

 Castle Hill Cider (Keswick)

+This cidery near Charlottesville has historic roots.
 The Castle Hill Estate was established in 1764 by Dr. Thomas Walker and his wife, Mildred Meriwether Walker.
 Dr. Walker was a close friend of Peter Jefferson (Thomas Jefferson’s father) and George Washington, who was his wife’s cousin.
 Following Peter Jefferson’s death, Dr. Walker became Thomas Jefferson’s guardian.
 Today, inspired by the first Albemarle Pippin apples grown on the property in the late 1700s, Castle Hill Cider now covers 600 acres and crafts a library of flavorful, artisanal ciders.
 The property was added to the U.S. National Register of Historic Places in 2008.
-Castle Hill also has bees on the property, which are upkept by The Elysium Honey Company to create honey that shows the flavors of the terroir.
+Castle Hill also has bees on the property, which are kept to create honey that showcases the flavors of the terroir.
 Picnics are always welcome, as are dogs.